christheyounger/rest-hierarchical/README.md

 Adding 5 branches to each store, at a depth of 5 produces 3907 Database Queries to build the graph.
 Obviously this is unacceptable.

+Now if a specific depth were specified (and enforced) rather than an arbitrary (or infinite) depth, then a query could be written easily enough to fetch all the branches with their relationships in tact, however this one query suffers from performance degredation, and complexity, the more levels that are added.

+### Understanding of common solutions

+To my knowledge there exist three common solutions to the problem of storing hierarchical data in relational databases.
+Nested Set, Materialised path, and Closure Table.
+Nested set stores left and right values for each element in the hierarchy so that querying part of the hierarchy, and updating it, is inexpensive.
+Materialised path stores a string representation of the path to the root node as a field on the entity.
+The Closure Table solution uses a sepearate table to store all relationships to all of the ancestors of a given node, including itself.